Top glamping spots in Queensland

 Other activities include canoeing and cruising on Clancy’s Lagoon.
 Choose from three deluxe ensuite African-style safari tents or two ensuite eco cabins.
 In the safari cabin, you’ve event got your own fridge.
 Perfect really, for chilling the champagne to take to this glamp-site’s heated spa set in the bush.

 For those who like to throw in a bit of Robinson remoteness with their glamping, look no further than Haggerstone Island, 600 kilometres north of Cairns in Cape York.
-There are only six structures on the island and that’s counting the jetty.
+There are only seven structures on the island and that’s counting the jetty.
 Not that you’ll be slumming it by any measure.
-Select from the Lagoon Hut, the Kwila Hut or the Beach Hut, or the newest hut House Mawu, each of which come with little luxuries.
-Spend lazy days fishing, sand boarding, bird watching, snorkelling or taking a helicopter adventure.
+Select from the Lagoon Hut, the Kwila Hut, the Beach Hut, or the newest hut House Mawu, each of which come with little luxuries.
+Spend lazy days fishing, sand boarding, bird watching or snorkelling.

 Agnes Water Beach Holidays